 - I had to listen to a sound clip of someone vomiting.
 Again, I had to listen to this regularly during the week between my sessions.
 Fun times!

 The sound clip was as far as I got in terms of my exposure tasks, but I distinctly remember a discussion with L about how the end goal would be to watch her vomit.
 She was genuinely willing to make herself throw up.
 If that’s not commitment, I don’t know what is.
 Thankfully, it never happened, as while all of this was happening, I received my exam results and was accepted into the University of Northampton.

 While it wasn’t the most practical to be leaving slap bang in the middle of my treatment, L and C (who I’m assuming was her supervisor) assured me that they would write me a letter to take to my new doctor’s surgery in order to continue my treatment in Northampton.
 Great.
 I had my last session, and was told to phone the surgery in a week’s time to check my letter was ready before coming to collect it.

 I did as I was told, and not surprisingly, the letter wasn’t there.
 There was no record of me being given a letter on my notes, and the receptionist had no idea who L was – honestly, it was a shambles – but assured me she would try and speak to C to see what was going on.
 That was the last I heard.
-Admittedly, I probably could have pushed harder to get something done, but combined with packing and practising for my driving test in preparation for my leaving home in September, I just decided to draw a line under it.
+Admittedly, I probably could have pushed harder to get something done, but combined with packing and practising for my driving test (spoiler alert: I failed it) in preparation for my leaving home in September, I just decided to draw a line under it.